filipenasc/speed-tester-es6/README.md

 }
 ```

-2 - Execute the SpeedTest, passing your code as parameter
+2 - Execute the SpeedTest, passing your code as parameter.
 SpeedTest takes two parameters: `implementation` and `loops`.

-**Implementation** is the code you want to test the speed.
+**Implementation:** the code you want to test the speed.
 Needs to be a function.

-**Loops (optional)** is the amount of repetitions you want your tests run.
+**Loops (optional):** amount of repetitions you want your tests run.

 ```javascript
 let myTest = new SpeedTest(myCode, loops);